Brewery Park at Tumwater Falls

-Yes, you can bring your dog but it must be on a leash at all times, you must pick up after it, dispose of its feces properly, and supervise it at all times.
+Dogs are allowed but must be on a leash at all times.
+We ask you pick up after them, dispose of feces properly, and supervise them at all times.
 Pet bag stations are provided throughout the park for your convenience.
 If your pet shows aggressive behavior it must be removed from the park at once.

 No bicycle riding is allowed on the pedestrian walking trails.
-Bicycles are allowed only in the park’s parking lots.
+Bicycles are allowed in the parking lots and along the Deschutes Valley Trail.

 Is the park ADA accessible?